 - (4) Any issues in dispute between the Plaintiff and Defendant.
 These will be described in the Statement of Claim.
 Any facts or evidence supporting the Plaintiff’s claims will also be summarized in the Statement of Claim.

-- (5) The remedy or judgement the Plaintiff is seeking.
+- (5) The remedy or relief the Plaintiff is seeking.
 This may be in the form of money, or the return of certain property, etc.

 Responding to a Statement of Claim